-To mark our favourite coding community, DatCode, reaching a milestone and celebrating its first birthday, we caught up with the founder: Jer’Maine Jones, Jr. We discussed his origins as a coder, his thoughts on diversity in Silicon Valley and what gave him the impetus to start a community for black coders.
+To mark DatCode’s first birthday, we caught up with the founder: Jer’Maine Jones, Jr. and discussed his origins as a coder, his thoughts on diversity in Silicon Valley and what gave him the impetus to start a community for black coders.

 Logicface: Tell us how your coding journey began.

 Jer’Maine Jones, Jr.: It actually began in college, to be honest with you.
 I don’t have a super awe-inspiring story about why I started to code; I actually thought I was gonna be an illustrator or concept artist on video games.
 But, and I’m sure others can relate, when people who love you tell you “hey, maybe you should do this because it pays,” for whatever reason (which typically boils down to money) you tend to take that advice.
 And it’s not always a bad thing ‘cause I did end up liking being an engineer, and my first programming class while in college solidified that for me.
 I get to use just as much creative energy as I would with the arts.

 LF: What do you use as your primary computer?
 What is your operating system of choice?

 JJ: Lately, doing web development, I’ve been working more on macOS since the tooling you would need is much more robust than on, say, Windows, which usually catered to their web technologies more.
 I don’t really have a preference: I look at them as tools and picking the best one for the job, and I’m savvy enough so I can figure out what to do when shit goes left.
 So, no biggie.

 LF: Every developer has their preferred tools of the trade.
 Do you have a favourite IDE and/or text editor?

 JJ: When I’m doing web design I swear by Adobe’s Brackets text editor.
 They have a Live View feature built in that basically creates a web server on your box, and will live update your webpage as you work on it.